Support for Expectant Parents in Substance Use Recovery

 - The emotional aspects of the childbearing season of life, including the additional component of the substance use recovery experience

 Inner Wild Birth Support can also present shorter, stand-alone childbirth education sessions for spouses/partners and grandparents-to-be.
-Sessions can also be scheduled for substance use treatment organizations’ staff members, aiming to provide a clear, concise overview of general childbirth education key points and leave them feeling better equipped to support their program’s pregnant/expecting participants with confidence and compassion.
+Sessions can be scheduled for substance use treatment organizations’ staff members as well, which would aim to provide an overview of general childbirth education key points, to leave them feeling better equipped to support their program’s pregnant/expecting participants with confidence and compassion.

-Information subject to change.
+Information subject to change and availability.
 Class format (frequency, duration, etc.) can be adjusted according to client needs.